 We are unlikely to offer someone a home if they can afford to make their own arrangements in the private sector.
 We set a higher earners limit.
 We will usually only offer a home if the household's gross income (before tax) is below this limit.
-Our higher earnings limit will be reviewed periodically.
+Our higher earnings limit will be reviewed periodically in line with Local authority guidance.
 If the household income is over these amounts, we'll consider whether the applicant/s have sufficient financial resources to meet their own housing need, before deciding whether to offer a home.
 We'll consider whether a Local Authority would have a duty to the household under homelessness legislation and the other eligibility criteria outlined in this policy.